PolySync/oscc/api/README.md

 ## Using the API

-Let's walk through actually writing some code that uses the OSCC API, an example program the listens to all the information that OSCC reports.
+Let's walk through actually writing some code that uses the OSCC API, an example program that listens to all the information that OSCC reports.
 Feel free to experiment with this code, if it's all put into a `main.c` you can use any of the CMakeLists.txt options above to build it.